naitisb/devtom-openrouter/docs/METHODS_non_training_openrouter.md

-retention.[cite:31][cite:32][cite:43] The approach is designed for longitudinal research settings in which many models may be queried over time, but all calls are treated as stateless inference requests rather than as contributions to provider-side training pipelines.[cite:17][cite:31][cite:43] Here the longitudinal dimension is explicit: the study deliberately reaches back to older open-weight releases (Llama 2, Mistral 7B, the original DeepSeek LLM, Gemma 1) so each open model family has a multi-year release history to trace a developmental theory-of-mind trajectory across.
+retention.[cite:31][cite:32][cite:43] The approach is designed for longitudinal research settings in which many models may be queried over time, but all calls are treated as stateless inference requests rather than as contributions to provider-side training pipelines.[cite:17][cite:31][cite:43] The DevToM project uses validated tasks from developmental psychology to evaluate LLMs and map them to developmental ages using empirical norms.
+The roster deliberately reaches back to older open-weight releases so each model family has a multi-year release history, enabling both cross-sectional age mapping and longitudinal tracking of developmental ToM competence.

 ## Routing and privacy configuration